Azu-Orioha/SQL-Data-WareHouse-Project/README.md

 ## SCOPE
-Focus on the latest Datasets only
+The focus will be on the most recent datasets to ensure relevance and applicability of the analytical insights.
+Historical data may be considered if it adds significant value to the analysis.

 ## DOCUMENTATION
+Comprehensive documentation will be provided, including:​

+Data Dictionary: Detailed descriptions of all tables, columns, data types, and relationships.​

-Provide clear documentation of the data model to support both buisness stakeholder and analytical teams.
+Entity-Relationship Diagrams (ERDs): Visual representations of the data model to aid understanding.​

+Process Documentation: Step-by-step guides on data extraction, transformation, loading (ETL) processes, and analytical query examples.

 # PHASE 2